dimsumws/DSA3101-Group5/data/Meteorological/READMEMETEOROLOGICAL.md

 # code_solutions
-this subfolder contains processing, api requesting code, and merger of all csv files code.
+this subfolder contains processing, api requesting code, and merger of all csv files code. python requests library was used to make iterative API calls to [data.gov.sg](https://data.gov.sg/) and *Pandas* to store code in a dataframe, and then stored as a CSV for data reference.

 # datasets
-this subfolder includes another subfolder called raw_data which was used for processing this subfolder includes another subfolder called final_data which has the final data that will be used in preprocessing
+- this subfolder includes another subfolder called raw_data which was used for processing within *datasets subfolder*
+- this subfolder includes another subfolder called final_data which has the final data that will be used in preprocessing *datasets subfolder*
+- python scripts are stored in *code_solutions subfolder*

 ## datasources
 [PSI API Data for 2025 dates](https://data.gov.sg/datasets/d_fe37906a0182569d891506e815e819b7/view) and [Historical 24-hr PSI dataset csv](https://data.gov.sg/datasets/d_b4cf557f8750260d229c49fd768e11ed/view) -> Both of these were used in *clean_and_merge_psi.py* and stored in **daily_avg_psi_readings.csv**